Skeletonxf/reddit-configurable-reply-bot/README.md

 Reddit Sexuality Definition Bot is free software: you can redistribute it and/or modify it under the terms of the GNU General Affero Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 (The now unmaintained python version of this project was licensed under the MIT license)

+## Known issues

+Bot attempts to reply to archived posts which fails and causes a crash.